 Introducing Going anti-Viral, the podcast of the IAS–USA, a professional continuing medical education organization focused on HIV and other viral diseases.
 I’m Dr Michael Saag, professor emeritus of medicine and infectious diseases at the University of Alabama at Birmingham and volunteer member of the IAS–USA Board of Directors.
 Join us as we interview experts in viral medicine about their area o... more

-In episode 58 of Going anti-Viral, Dr Khalil Ghanem joins host Dr Michael Saag to discuss current challenges in the diagnosis and treatment of syphilis.
-Dr Ghanem is a Professor of Medicine in the Division of Infectious Diseases at Johns Hopkins Univ... more
+In episode 63 of Going anti-Viral, Dr Mari Kitahata joins host Dr Michael Saag to discuss the role of outcomes research on clinical decisions for patient care.
+Dr Kitahata is a Professor of Medicine at the University of Washington (UW) in the Divisio... more

 People also subscribe to these shows.